leaf-ai/covid-xprize-robotasks/README.md

-# covid-xprize-robotasks
+# covid-xprize-robotasks repository
-For uploading tasks indicating which predictions teams should generate
+For uploading task files indicating which predictions teams should generate.

+Task lists should be placed under the `tasks` folder in CSV format.

+For an example see `examples/sample_predictions_task.csv`.